 - ✓ Use of the DCC MS4 Mapping, available on the DCC stormwater webpage.
 The mapping provides the location of each campus outfall (OF), point of interconnection to other MS4s (POI) and the upstream storm sewer infrastructure.
-The investigator should use the map to: - i.
-Follow the storm sewer upstream to attempt to identify the entry point of the discharge into the system.
+The investigator should use the map to: - Follow the storm sewer upstream to attempt to identify the entry point of the discharge i. into the system.
 If the discharge is occurring, follow the flow path.
 If the discharge is not occurring, search for signs, such as stains, odors or other indicators.
 If the source originates from off-campus, notify the City of Danville MS4 administrator. - ii.
 Once the entry point has been identified, visually survey the area draining to the entry point to see if the source can be identified.
 If the discharge is not occurring at the time of inspection and the source is not readily identifiable, monitor the area over time at varying days of the week and times of day. - ✓ Documentation of the investigation using the "DCC Illicit Discharge Investigation Form" in Appendix B. If the investigator is unable to identify the source of an illicit discharge within six months of beginning the investigation, then it shall be documented that the source remains unidentified.
-If the observed discharge is intermittent, the investigator shall document that attempts to observe the discharge flowing were unsuccessful. - ✓ Follow-up investigation for illicit discharges that are continued or expected to occur more frequently than a one-time discharge to verify the discharge has been eliminated.
+If the observed discharge is intermittent, the investigator shall document that attempts to observe the discharge flowing were unsuccessful.